its-archan/Car-Price-Prediction-Project/README.md

 ### Dataset

-1. [Download the dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/581faac4_traffic-signs-data/traffic-signs-data.zip).
+1. [Download the dataset](https://github.com/its-archan/Car-Price-Prediction-Project/blob/main/cars.csv).
 This is the car.csv dataset.
-2. Follow the instructions in the `Traffic_Signs_Recognition.ipynb` notebook.
+2. Follow the instructions in the `Car Price Prediction.ipynb` notebook.